 Why do these Greeks approach Philip and Andrew?

-It was most likely because they are the only two disciples who have Greek names .
+It was most likely because they have Greek names .

 On the human level, that seems to be the only reason.

 Earlier, in Chapter 6, people walked away from Jesus because they could not accept his teaching that he would give his own flesh and blood as the food of eternal life.
 Then, Simon Peter professed the faith of the disciples, “Master, to whom shall we go?
 You have the words of eternal life."
 (6: 68).